 If you still have the stamina to explore another part of the city, spend your evening around Main Street.
 Poke into the laneways off Main to check out the vibrant street art – the district hosts a mural fest every summer – then sample the beers at a craft brewery, like 33 Acres Brewing or Brassneck Brewery.

-Three-Day Itinerary: The North Shore, Richmond
+Three-Day Itinerary in Vancouver: The North Shore, Richmond

 On your third day, get outdoors to explore the North Shore mountains and waterfront.
 Later in the day, head south to Richmond to sample some of North America’s best Chinese food.